-If you’re a startup developing an MVP or Minimum Viable Product, finding the right early adopters is a vital key in collecting relevant, real-market user-feedback.
-Early adopters allow your startup to validate your product and business model.
-In most cases, a successful MVP is enough for investors to feel secure.
+If you’re a startup developing an MVP or Minimum Viable Product, finding the right early adopters is vital in collecting relevant, real-market user feedback.
+That has certainly been true for many successful MVP cases.

-Early Adopters: Who and what they are?
+Early Adopters: Who and What They Are?

 For some, early adopters are more than just customers who like to be the first to try new technologies or gadgets.

 How Can Early Adopters Help Your Startup’s Minimum Viable Product?

 As first users of your product or technology, they provide you with the best feedback and information about your first venture.

 Moreover, early adopters will also help you determine which features and functions work best, which ones need improvements, and which ones have to go.

-Once their product gets validation and traction from the first users, they can then start improving and scaling up to cater to a wider market reach.
+Once their product gets validation and traction from the first users, they can start improving and scaling up to cater to a wider market reach.

 How to Find the Right Early Adopters

 There is no single, clear-cut way of identifying the right early adopters for your MVP.

-- recognizing the problems you want to solve and
+- Recognizing the problems you want to solve and

 The best solution to this is to make them see and feel your aspiration in helping address their problems.

 Lastly, consider these other aspects when looking for the right early adopters: